 My lab studies high brightness electron beams.
 We focus on the physics of beam creation and brightness preservation in linear and circular accelerators, for applications ranging from time resolved electron diffraction to high brightness synchrotron radiation sources.
 In practice, our work combines the use of detailed beam simulations with the design, construction, and operation of accelerator hardware with high resolution beam diagnostics.

 A “bright” electron beam is one that is both dense and collimated, and in modern accelerators, brightness is an excellent figure of merit for an electron beam’s usefulness.
 This is true of both tabletop accelerators like electron microscopes as well as kilometer-scale accelerators like colliders or free electron lasers.
-While these machines are very different, common threads of brightness-limiting phenomena emerge among them: the beam’s collective self-interaction and induced nonlinear dynamics.
-Our group studies these effects in multiple accelerators on Cornell’s campus, including photoemission linear accelerators and the 5 GeV Cornell Electron Storage Ring (CESR).
+While these machines are very different, common threads of brightness-limiting phenomena emerge among them: the brightness of the particle source, the beam’s collective self-interaction and induced nonlinear dynamics.
+Our group studies these effects in multiple accelerators on Cornell’s campus.

-Our group works closely with the Center for Bright Beams, a new NSF science and technology led by Cornell.
-I am currently accepting new students.
+Our group works closely with the Center for Bright Beams, an NSF science and technology center led by Cornell.

 J. Maxson, D. Cesar, G. Calmasini, A. Ody, P. Musumeci, D. Alesini, “Direct measurement of sub-10 fs relativistic electron beams with ultralow emittance,” Physical Review Letters 118 (15), 154802 (2017).